 Is sleeping in a bra bad for you?
 Plus 5 other bra myths, debunked

 Let’s be real, bras are confusing.
-There’s more sizes than anyone can count and there’s so many different kinds.
+There are more sizes than anyone can count and there are so many different kinds.
 To make a delicate subject even more confusing, there are tons of bra-umors swarming around the internet and your friend group.
 To calm your nerves about your pair, we’ve busted the top six bra myths below.